apache/sling-org-apache-sling-feature/apicontroller.md

 If the api-regions extension is missing or the api-regions information is missing, it is assumed that all packages are exported to the "global" region and all packages in the global region are visible to the feature.

-If a feature exports no packages and only wants to import packages from the global region, this can be specified as follows:
+If a feature exports no packages and only wants to have visibility of packages from the global region, this can be specified as follows:

     "api-regions:JSON|false" : [ "global" ]